Astemo: Global operations

 Astemo's facilities span over 25 countries, including sites in Mexico, France, Brazil, Thailand and Vietnam.
 A complete list is available on the Astemo Global Network.

 In September 2025, CBS News and The Detroit News reported that Astemo planned to establish a regional headquarters in Wixom, Michigan, as part of a $95 million investment expected to create about 200 jobs.

 Motorsports and sponsorships

 Hitachi Astemo sponsors Team Penske in NTT IndyCar Series in the U.S.A.

-Hitachi Astemo also sponsors Real Racing in the Super GT GT500 class and S.I.
+Astemo also sponsors Real Racing in the Super GT GT500 class and S.I.
 RACING in the MFJ All Japan Road Race Championship Series.

-Hitachi Astemo owns the Japanese women's volleyball team "Hitachi Astemo Rivale" and sponsors Mie Honda Heat, a Japanese rugby union team based in Suzuka City.
+Astemo owns the Japanese women's volleyball team "Hitachi Astemo Rivale" and sponsors Mie Honda Heat, a Japanese rugby union team based in Suzuka City.

 Misconduct

 On December 21, 2021, Hitachi Astemo admitted to falsifying inspection data on brake and suspension components.
 Over 50,000 instances of improper testing were identified, dating back to 2003.